pip-services/pip-services-docs/content/en/net/commons/data/any_value_map.md

 #### GetAsFloatWithDefault
-Converts a map element into a flot or returns a given default value if the conversion is not possible.
+Converts a map element into a float or returns a given default value if the conversion is not possible.
 See [FloatConverter.ToFloatWithDefault](../../convert/float_converter/#tofloatwithdefault)

 > `public` float GetAsFloatWithDefault(string key, float defaultValue)

 - **key**: string - key of the element to get.
 - **defaultValue**: float - default value
-- **returns**: float - flot value of the element or given default value if the conversion is not supported.
+- **returns**: float - float value of the element or given default value if the conversion is not supported.

 #### GetAsInteger